celo-org/docs/blog/02-18-2023-Build-an-NFT-Full-Stack-Monster-War-Game-on-The-Celo-Blockchain/Build-an-NFT-Full-Stack-Monster-War-Game-on-The-Celo-Blockchain.md

     constructor() ERC721("MONSTERNFT", "MNFT") {}
 ```

-Next, setup our counters to enables the use of the Counters contract from the OpenZeppelin library.
+Next, set up our counter to enables the use of the Counters contract from the OpenZeppelin library.

 Then we declare a private variable called `_tokenIdCounter` of the Counters.Counter type.
-This variable is used to keep track of the number of NFTs that have been minted. and an internal uint variable called `allNFTs` This variable is used to keep track of the number of NFTs that are currently in the war room.
+This variable is used to keep track of the number of NFTs that have been minted and an internal uint variable called `allNFTs` This variable is used to keep track of the number of NFTs that are currently in the war room.

-We also declare our constructor named "MONSTERNFT" and symbol "MNFT".
+We also declare our constructor named "MONSTERNFT" and the symbol "MNFT".
 This sets up the basic functionality for the contract to manage non-fungible tokens.

 ```solidity
 struct NFT {